misiektoja/lastfm_monitor/docs/troubleshooting.md

 [DEBUG 12:00:00] Completed check: check=#7, user=someuser, state=online, track=Artist - Track
 ```

-Traced operations include every outbound call with its address, timeout and result, where each secret resolved from, the configuration file and how many settings it applied, every completed check and the wait before the next one, every retry with its delay, each file the tool reads or writes, both notification channels with the destination host, the attempt and the delivery outcome, and the full [Spotify metadata](configuration.md#spotify-metadata-backends) path: server time, anonymous web-player token requests and refreshes, persisted-query hash discovery, OAuth app token retrieval and every search and match decision that resolves a track ID and duration.
+Traced operations include network requests, where each secret resolved from, the configuration file and how many settings it applied, every completed check and the wait before the next one, every retry with its delay, each file the tool reads or writes, both notification channels with the destination host, the attempt and the delivery outcome, and the full [Spotify metadata](configuration.md#spotify-metadata-backends) path: server time, anonymous web-player token requests and refreshes, persisted-query hash discovery, OAuth app token retrieval and search and match decisions that resolve a track ID and duration.
+Calls made internally by dependencies may not have individual result lines.

 Failures the tool recovers from on its own are traced too, so a feature that quietly does nothing can still be diagnosed.